awesomemotive/easy-digital-downloads/readme.md

 * Added {payment_method} to the list of email template tags for showing the method of payment used for a purchase
 * Removed the menu_position attribute from the "download" post type to help prevent menu conflicts
-* Fixed a bug with the page options in settings
+* Fix: Bwith the page options in settings
 * Updated the edd_read_file() function to convert local URLs to absolute file paths
-* Fixed a bug with the [downloads] short code
+* Fix: Bwith the [downloads] short code
 * Enhanced the function for checking if a user has purchased a download to add support for checking for specific price options
-* Fixed a bug with the function that checks if a user has purchased a specific download
+* Fix: Bwith the function that checks if a user has purchased a specific download
-* Fixed a potential bug with the "settings updated" notice that could have caused duplicate messages to be shown
+* Fix: a potential bug with the "settings updated" notice that could have caused duplicate messages to be shown

 ### 1.0.8.4 ###

-* Fixed a bug with download sale/earning stats going negative when reversing purchases
+* Fix: Bwith download sale/earning stats going negative when reversing purchases
 * Removed some blank form action attributes that caused the HTML to invalidate
 * Added "Settings Updated" notification when saving plugin settings
 * Made some improvements to the default purchase receipt email template